Family already struggling from pandemic, now homeless after Ida; Mom just wants a job that will pay the bills

 When the hurricane hit, the hotel she was staying in booked up, and when it was time to renew, it no longer had space.
 She could not find another hotel to stay in and her funds were running low.
 She filed for assistance but with no permanent address.
 She said she was put on a waitlist and has not heard back on any help.

-Melissa found a part-time job, bringing home $200 a week but that is not enough to pay for a roof over her kid’s head.
+Melissa found a part-time job, bringing home $200 a week but that is not enough to pay for a roof over her kids’ head.

 “I don’t ever want to be like this again in my life, ever,” Melissa said.
 “It’s just if I can get around and find someplace to stay, I can manage this.
 It won’t be so hard.
 Everything else is material.”